George Demos

 George Demos is a former United States Securities and Exchange Commission prosecutor, and was a candidate for the Republican nomination for New York's 1st congressional district on New York State's Long Island.
-He is currently a partner at DLA Piper and an adjunct law professor at University of California at Davis Law School.
+He is currently a partner at DLA Piper and an adjunct law professor at UC Davis School of Law.

 Early life

 Demos grew up in New York City where he attended Trinity School.
-Demos received his B.A. from Columbia University, majoring in political science, and his J.D. from Fordham Law School.
+Demos received his B.A. from Columbia University, majoring in political science, and his J.D. from Fordham University School of Law.

 Career

 Demos prosecuted white collar fraud as a prosecutor at the U.S. Securities and Exchange Commission (SEC) between 2002 and 2009.
-Demos is a partner at DLA Piper and an adjunct law professor at University of California at Davis Law School, where he has taught Corporate and White Collar Crime and Presidential Powers.
+Demos is a partner at DLA Piper and an adjunct law professor at UC Davis School of Law, where he has taught Corporate and White Collar Crime and Presidential Powers.

 Whistleblower disclosure investigation and dismissal

 In 2010, it was reported by the Project On Government Oversight that the Appellate Division of the Supreme Court of the State of New York reopened an investigation into Demos for allegedly disclosing the identity of a JPMorgan Chase whistleblower while Demos served as an attorney at the SEC.
 Initially the 10th Judicial District Grievance Committee disposed of the allegations.
 However, the court committee transferred the investigation to "avoid the appearance of impropriety."
 In a letter dated September 23, 2011, the Third Judicial Department dismissed the matter again, stating "the Committee has determined that there is an insufficient basis for a finding of professional misconduct."